ammaraskar/pyCraft/docs/authentication.rst

 Arbitary Requests
 ~~~~~~~~~~~~~~~~~~~~

-You may make any arbitary request to the Yggdrasil service with
+You may make any arbitary request to the Yggdrasil service with the _make_request
+method passing in the AUTH_SERVER as the server parameter.

-.. automodule:: authentication
+.. automodule:: minecraft.authentication
-	:members: BASE_URL
+	:members: AUTH_SERVER

-.. autofunction:: make_request
+.. autofunction:: _make_request

-.. autoclass:: Response
-	:members:

 ---------------